Mili-0299/WGS-Variant-Interpretation-OCA-Case-Study/README.md

 # WGS Variant Interpretation of OCA Rare Condition Case Study

 ## Project Aim
-This project focuses on analyzing whole genome sequencing (WGS) variants in the TYR gene associated with Oculocutaneous Albinism (OCA).
-Using public ClinVar data, the goal is to identify and interpret pathogenic variants to support clinical and genetic research applications.
-# WGS Variant Interpretation of OCA Rare Condition Case Study

-## Project Aim
 This project focuses on analyzing whole genome sequencing (WGS) data to interpret genetic variants associated with Oculocutaneous Albinism (OCA), a rare genetic disorder.
 Specifically, variants in the **TYR** gene are filtered and classified based on clinical significance from the ClinVar database.

 ## Data Source